 Acute Trauma & Sport Injuries

-LIGAMENT SPRAINS in the hand and wrist are highly susceptible to injury and are often injured in sports such as rugby and netball.
+LIGAMENT SPRAINS in the hand and wrist are common.
+Ligaments in the wrist are highly susceptible to injury and are often injured in sports such as rugby and netball.
 Injury can be due to overstretching or secondary to a joint dislocation.
-It is important to support an injured ligament to allow it to heal; options range from simple strapping to custom made splints.
+It is important to support an injured ligament to allow it to heal; options range from simple strapping to the use of custom made splints.
 Some ligament injuries need specific imaging or a surgical opinion to determine the best approach to management.
 Hand therapy aims to ensure a strong and stable joint after injury.

-MUSCLE STRAINS can result in inflammation, pain and reduced ability to use the hand.
-Your Hand Therapist will assess the extent of the injury and develop a plan to help return you to your normal level of activity.
+MUSCLE STRAINS can result in inflammation, pain and the reduced ability to use the hand.
+Your hand therapist will assess the extent of the injury and develop a plan to help return you to your normal level of activity.
 This may involve the use of a soft support to rest the muscle for a short period of time and a specific reconditioning program to regain strength and flexibility.